mustansarfiaz/PS-ARM/README.md

 This repository hosts the source code of our paper: [[ACCV 2022]PS-ARM: An End-to-End Attention-aware Relation Mixer Network for Person Search](https://).

+## Installation

+Person search is a challenging problem with various real-world applications, that aims at joint person detection and re-identification of a query person from uncropped gallery images.
+Although, previous study focuses on rich feature information learning, it’s still hard to retrieve the query person due to the occurrence of appearance deformations and background distractors.
+In this paper, we propose a novel attention-aware relation mixer (ARM) module for person search, which exploits the global relation between different local regions within RoI of a person and make it robust against various appearance deformations and occlusion.
+The proposed ARM is composed of a relation mixer block and a spatio-channel attention layer.
+The relation mixer block introduces a spatially attended spatial mixing and a channel-wise attended channel mixing for effectively capturing discriminative relation features within an RoI.
+These discriminative relation features are further enriched by intro- ducing a spatio-channel attention where the foreground and background discriminability is empowered in a joint spatio-channel space.
+Our ARM module is generic and it does not rely on fine-grained supervisions or topological assumptions, hence being easily integrated into any Faster R-CNN based person search methods.
+Comprehensive experiments are performed on two challenging benchmark datasets: CUHK-SYSU and PRW.
+Our PS-ARM achieves state-of-the-art performance on both datasets.
+On the challenging PRW dataset, our PS-ARM achieves an absolute gain of 5% in the mAP score over SeqNet, while operating at a comparable speed.

 Performance profile:

 | Dataset   | mAP  | Top-1 | Model                                                        |